qiskit-community/qiskit-dynamics/docs/userguide/how_to_use_pulse_schedule_for_jax_jit.rst

     JAX, as the validation present in other pulse types, such as :class:`~qiskit.pulse.library.Gaussian`, is not JAX-compatible.

 This guide addresses the following topics.
-See the :ref:`userguide on using JAX <how-to use jax>` for a more detailed explanation of how to work with JAX in Qiskit Dynamics.
+See the :ref:`userguide on using JAX <how-to use different array libraries>` for a more detailed explanation of how to work with JAX in Qiskit Dynamics.

 1. Configure to use JAX.